learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 How do the top 5 powers in the Marvel and DC universes compare?
 Are they similar, or are there significant differences?
 How do they compare to the overall trends in the entire Superheroes dataset?

-Wite your answer below this line:
+Write your answer below this line:
 ____________________________________________________________________________________________________________________________